Our Philosophy

 And while those skills may indeed be esoteric, they most certainly aren’t “advanced.”

-In fact, it’s pretty easy to demonstrate that those photographers are getting boxed into a really narrow framework, one that severely limits what they can do with an image.
+In fact, it’s pretty easy to demonstrate that photographers who use those techniques are getting boxed into a very narrow framework, and one that severely limits what they can do with an image.

-And as a result of this, we now encounter tons of professional photographers applying to teach at our school - each claiming to be a bonafide expert in photography - but it takes only a few minutes of conversation to discover that they’ve learned to regurgitate the “jargon” that Canon/Nikon/Sony’s engineers have given to them, and they’ve learned to engage the limited proprietary solutions that Canon/Nikon/Sony’s engineers have given to them….. but they understand very little about the underlying principles of photography that those engineers were trying to address.
+So as a result of this, we now encounter tons of professional photographers applying to teach at our school - each claiming to be a bonafide expert in photography - but it takes only a few minutes of conversation to discover that they’ve learned to regurgitate the “jargon” that Canon/Nikon/Sony’s engineers have given to them, and they’ve learned how to configure and engage the proprietary solutions that Canon/Nikon/Sony’s engineers have given to them….. but they understand very little about the underlying principles of photography that those engineers were trying to address.

 However, the most obvious and most predictable reason this has come to pass is that it’s simply more profitable for the camera companies to promote these methods, because encouraging photographers to be dependent on their own unique set of proprietary solutions is far, FAR more lucrative than encouraging photographers to shoot manually and independently of their own patented technologies.